 National Emission Standards for Hazardous Air Pollutants Compliance Monitoring

-EPA develops national priorities that focus on significant environmental risks and noncompliance patterns.
-For Fiscal Years 2005 to 2007, the Clean Air Act: Air Toxics national priorities strategy focuses on categories of sources that emit HAPs.
+EPA develops national enforcement initiatives that focus on significant environmental risks and noncompliance patterns.
+For Fiscal Years 2014 to 2016, the Cutting Hazardous Air Pollutants National Initiatives Strategy focuses on categories of sources that emit HAPs.

 - Reviewing reports and records

 - Interviewing facility personnel knowledgeable of the facility

 - Inspecting the processes that have emissions points subject to the standard sampling wastewater discharges, if applicable

 - Inspecting against design and work practice standards

 Sources subject to NESHAPs are required to perform an initial performance test to demonstrate compliance.
 To demonstrate continuous compliance, sources are generally required to monitor control device operating parameters which are established during the initial performance test.
 Sources may also be required to install and operate continuous emission monitors to demonstrate compliance.
 Consistent with EPA’s Clean Air Act Stationary Source Compliance Monitoring Strategy, NESHAP sources that meet the Clean Air Act definition of “major source” generally receive a full compliance evaluation by the state or regional office at least once every two years.

 - Notification requirements